 Between words and sentences you will often hear the talent breathing. (the talent is the person speaking).
 Go between the sentences and remove the breathing and other unwanted noises.
 Cut down or prolong unnatural pauses so the sentences and gap between them sounds natural.

-You should use a ‘compressor’ filter to boost your sound to get a rich voice and a prefered amplitude.
+You should use a ‘compressor’ filter to boost your sound to get a rich voice and a preferred amplitude.
 Around -6 db is normal.